 Principles, theories, and philosophy of hypnotherapy in Australia

-Basic understanding of the disease process
+Basic knowledge of the disease process

 Ethical and legal requirements for practice